anumehta70/MilestoneCrowdFunding/README.md

 in stages, as an arbiter approves each milestone — every pledge, approval, and release is a transparent, auditable on-chain event.

-> Built for the Stellar Orange Belt submission — see [`SUBMISSION_CHECKLIST.md`](./SUBMISSION_CHECKLIST.md)
-> for exactly how each requirement is satisfied and where to find the evidence.

 ## Why this architecture

 A real crowdfunding product needs more than "send money, mint an NFT."
 It